-Hawkins Scores Two in Home Opener Win Against Wheeling
+Hawkins Scores Two In Home Opener Win Against Wheeling

 What's Next:

-The Walleye remain in T-Town and will play the Cincinnati Cyclones on Saturday night November 1 with puck drop being at 7:15 p.m.
+The Walleye remain in T-Town and will play the Cincinnati Cyclones on Saturday night, November 2, with puck drop being at 7:15 p.m.

 • Discuss this story on the ECHL message board...